Skip to main content

 ‘I have the very good fortune to work alongside Bradford City of Sanctuary in delivering our pledge as Bradford Libraries of Sanctuary.
 Bradford City of Sanctuary are highly supportive partners and mentors – their creative and engaging approach is inspirational for Bradford Libraries continuing efforts to learn, embed and share the message of Welcome for all new arrivals across our District.
 Though a small team, Bradford City of Sanctuary play a pivotal role in the network of agencies supporting sanctuary seekers.
 The team is a real pleasure to work with and the lives of new arrivals and established communities across Bradford are clearly enriched through their efforts.’
 Nigel Pick, Access and Inclusion Officer, Bradford Libraries

 ‘The City of Sanctuary initiative in Bradford has had a significant and positive impact on the community, particularly in creating a welcoming environment for refugees, asylum seekers, and other vulnerable groups.
 As an inclusion healthcare provider, working with Bradford City of Sanctuary means that we have a committed partner supporting us to create a welcoming and inclusive environment for individuals seeking refuge.
 Working together we are able to improve access to care; as CofS often help coordinate services for individuals who may otherwise face systemic barriers, such as language, legal status, or financial limitations.
 City of Sanctuary expertly connect and support capacity building for the sector in Bradford.
 In Bradford, the City of Sanctuary initiative continues to build a compassionate community, demonstrating the power of collective action in supporting those seeking safety and belonging.
 Its impact is felt across social, cultural, and economic dimensions, making it a cornerstone of Bradford’s identity.’
-Sadhana Patel, Manger, Bevan
+Sadhana Patel, Manager, Bevan

 ‘Bradford City of Sanctuary is a door’